fxamacker/cbor/README.md

 After well-formedness is verified, basic validity errors are handled as follows:

-* Invalid UTF-8 string: Decoder always checks and returns invalid UTF-8 string error.
+* Invalid UTF-8 string: Decoder checks and returns invalid UTF-8 string error by default.
 * Duplicate keys in a map: Decoder has options to ignore or enforce rejection of duplicate map keys.

 When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
 Options to handle this differently may be added in the future.